repaygithub/ui-tools/modules/repay-scripts/README.md

 # `@repay/scripts`

 The CLI tools used for building and bundling javascript packages at REPAY.
+Uses the [`@repay/babel-preset`](../babel-preset/), overrides not currently available except through customizing the config.

 ## Usage